HealthScopeAfrica/partners-service/README.md

   - Download engagement and impact reports for data-driven insights.

 ## Why It Matters
 The Partner Service ensures that HealthScope maintains a **credible, scalable, and locally relevant ecosystem** of verified health information.
-By empowering organizations to manage their contributor networks, HealthScope builds accountability and strengthens trust across Africa’s digital health landscape..
+By empowering organizations to manage their contributor networks, HealthScope builds accountability and strengthens trust across Africa’s digital health landscape.